andrewdw/ceros-test/README.md

 ## Andrew's Modifications

-- Game was running really fast in Chrome (noted in Bugs) so modified `STARTING_SPEED` and moved rhino further away for a more pleasurable game experience
+- Game was running really fast in Chrome (noted in Bugs below) so modified `STARTING_SPEED` and moved rhino further away for a more pleasurable game experience

 - Noticed the jump and skier flipping assets where in the image directory so added the image paths as constants